-The interior water vapor condenses onto a single lens because the lens is colder than the vapor, although anti-fog agents can be used.
+Face shields provide further protection and can also be worn over the safety eyewear interior; water vapour condenses onto a single lens because the lens is colder than the vapour, although anti-fog agents can be used.

-Antifogging eywear generally have two layers of airtight lenses (innner lens warmer outer lens colder) to prevent the interior from becoming “foggy” by keeping the temperature of the inner lens close to that of the interior water vapour
+Antifogging eyewear generally has two layers of airtight lenses (inner lens warmer outer lens colder) to prevent the interior from becoming “foggy” by keeping the temperature of the inner lens close to that of the interior water vapour.

 SAI global certified anti-fog coatings are now available.

-Clip-ons Attached to a prescription spectacle or plano-lens frame, normally when glare is the only risk.
+Clip-on Attached to a prescription spectacle or Plano-lens frame, normally when glare is the only risk.